-Basically, the performance assessment and remuneration of risk and compliance employees are recommended by the heads of the risk and compliance functions and approved by Chief Executive Officer and management directors, while those of the heads are recommended by Chief Executive Officer and management directors and approved by the NRC.
+Basically, the performance assessment and remuneration of risk and compliance employees are recommended by the heads of the risk and compliance functions and approved by Chief Executive Officer, while those of the heads are recommended by Chief Executive Officer and approved by the NRC.
 The relevant arrangements are documented in the Bank's Remuneration Policy and relevant guidelines.